Chapter 3: Search techniques

 In some indexes, this button might look different.
 Here are two examples:

 If Get it@ISU does not find a link to your article, the library may still own a print version.
-You can check the item record for the journal in Quick Search to see if it contains the volume/year in which your article was published.
-The item record will list the available years/volumes and provide a call number for the journal’s location in the library.
+The item record in Quick Search will help you verify which years/volumes are available and will provide a call number for the journal’s location in the library.
 To find the journal on the shelf, follow the steps for locating an item by call number as given in Chapter 2.

-If you want only an individual article rather than the entire volume to look through, you can use Document Delivery to request a scan of your article.
+If you would rather not flip through an entire journal volume to find the one article you want, you can use Document Delivery to request a scanned copy of the article instead.

 Document Delivery is a free service for getting electronic access to articles and book chapters the library already owns in print (not full-length books).
 This process can take up to 48 hours (longer over a weekend), so if you need an item right away or need an entire book, coming to the library in person is your best bet.